 Software solution with built-in audiences

-Market research software platforms like Voxpopme have built-in audiences that allow you to quickly get useful and usable feedback from consumers.
+Market research software platforms like Voxpopme have built-in audiences that allow you to quickly get valuable and usable consumer feedback.

 Read next: Technology needs assessment: How to pick the right tech for your market research